sanjayankur31/ankursinha.in/content/20150621-some-pelican-makefile-tricks.rst

 :slug: some-pelican-makefile-tricks
 :summary: Some tricks I thought up last night to improve my Pelican based blogging work flow.

 Pelican_ is pretty brilliant, as I've already said in `posts before`_.
-Recently, I was well, plain bored, decided to see if I can make my blogging workflow any more efficient.
+Recently, I was well, plain bored, and decided to see if I can make my blogging workflow any more efficient.
 What's better than some tinkering to use up some time, eh?

 Adding new posts using a Makefile
 ---------------------------------